rkturer/movie-recommender/README.md

 - Created a python files to give movie recommendations
 - The "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing
-- The "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose
+- The "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre of the user's choice

 ## **Phase Three**